-Fig. 45: Loosen set screw
+Fig. 69: Loosen set screw

-3. Using a hex screwdriver ( Fig. 45/1), loosen the set screw of the switch contact, so that the switch contact can be removed.
+Using a hex screwdriver (Fig. 69), release the set screw of the switch contact, until the switch contact can be removed

-Fig. 46: Remove switch contact
+Fig. 70: Remove switch contact

-- 4. Remove the switch contact ( Fig. 46) from the device - 5.
-Position the new switch contact, making sure that the cylinder pin slides into the guide. - 6.
-Insert the set screw and tighten just enough to still allow the switch contact to move easily.
+- Remove the switch contact (Fig. 70) from the device - Position the new switch contact, making sure that the cylinder pin slides into the guide. - Insert the set screw and tighten just enough to still allow the switch contact to move easily.

-- Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - 8.
-Slide the switch contact in the opposite direction of flow until it stops.
+- 7. Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - 8.
+Slide the switch contact in the opposite direction of flow up to the stop.
 The switch contact must now be closed. - 9.
 Slowly push the switch contact in the direction of flow, until the contact opens.
-This switch point should be set as accurately as possible because it affects the accuracy of the switch point adjustment scale values (if needed, repeat steps 9 and 10). - 11.
+This switch point should be set as accurately as possible because it affects the accuracy of the switch point adjustment scale values (if needed, repeat steps 9 and 10). - 10. ► Tighten the set screw (Fig. 69/1) observing the proper tightening torque of the screw ( ♦ Chapter 11.1 "Tightening torque" on page 81) - 11.
 Affix the enclosed data plate to the side of the switch contact so that the reference arrow is in alignment with the lowest scale mark.
 If a reference tick mark is on the data plate (recognizable as a thinner line), it is to be used as the alignment mark.
 The adhesive surface must be dry and free of oil and grease. - 12.
 Adjust the desired flow rate (cutoff point) on the switch point adjustment scale. - 13.
 Attach the female socket and gasket and tighten the fixing screw.